Pesticide Worker Safety

-The Worker Protection Standard (referred to as the WPS), is a regulation issued by the United States Environmental Protection Agency (EPA) to reduce the risk of illness and injury resulting from the use of pesticides in the production of agricultural plants on farms, forests, nurseries, and greenhouses.
+The Environmental Protection Agency issues the Worker Protection Standard (WPS) to reduce the risk of illness and injury resulting from the use of pesticides in the production of agricultural plants on farms, forests, nurseries, and greenhouses.
+Full details of the WPS are found in 40 CFR 170.

 - What Are Pesticides?